As a patient at Southwest General, you have certain rights, which reflect

 be resolved at the department level, you may contact the hospital’s

-Patient Representative Department by dialing 8954 from your bedside telephone
+Patient Relations Department by dialing 8954 from your bedside telephone or

 To contact The Joint Commission at